zi-w/zi-w.github.io/_pages/home.md

 - [Dec 2015] [Paper accepted as oral presentation at AISTATS 2016.](https://ziw.mit.edu/projects/gp-est/)
 - [Aug 2015] I TA-ed [6.883 Advanced Machine Learning  —  Learning with Discrete Structure](http://people.csail.mit.edu/stefje/fall15/index.html).

+### My Other Favorite Achievements
+- To be continued...
+- [Feb 2014] I successfully got my first paid job at USC working with Prof. Fei Sha.
+I then bought something expensive for myself as a reward since my rent was dirt cheap and my family was still supporting me financially at that time.
+- [Dec 2013] I went to NIPS 13 (now NeurIPS) for the first time.
+And my trip was entirely paid by my group (advised by Prof. Jun Zhu) at Tsinghua University.
+I also rent a car and drove >5 hrs to Las Vegas and Los Angeles afterwards, with a friend and the cost was on our own.

 ### Contact
 Email: ziw 'at' csail 'dot' mit 'dot' edu